amorganPD/ArcheryChallenge/README.md

 - [x] Make Readme with TO DOs
 - [x] Implement Stage 1 Challenges
 - [x] Implement new transition screens from Challenge to Challenge
-- [ ] Make targets fade out / fade in from Challenage to Challenge
+- [-] Make targets fade out / fade in from Challenage to Challenge
 - [x] Implement moving targets using targetData
 - [x] Clone targets and create / dispose per Challenge.
 Only load 1 of each model at the beginning and keep at origin and hide
 - [ ] Add physics engine (sounds easier than it is)
 ### User Interface
-- [ ] Game Menu - Add screen arrows
+- [x] Game Menu - Add screen arrows
-- [ ] Game Menu - Add controls screen
+- [x] Game Menu - Add controls screen
-- [ ] Game Menu - Add option to go back to home screen
+- [-] Game Menu - Add option to go back to home screen
-- [ ] Game Menu - Add user info screen and store player name
+- [-] Game Menu - Add user info screen and store player name
-- [ ] Info Right - Change Points to points / requiredpoints (ie 100/350)
+- [x] Info Right - Change Points to points / requiredpoints (ie 100/350)
 - [x] Info Right - Create Arrow Icon Asset and replace X for arrow count indication
 ### Asset Creation
 - [x] Make new Stage 1 Scene - The Forest